pandas-dev/pandas/web/pandas/pdeps/0006-ban-upcasting.md

 Unfortunately, it would also risk annoy users who might have been intentionally upcasting.

-Given that users can get around this as simply as with a ``.astype({'my_column': float})`` call, I think it would be more beneficial to the community at large to err on the side of strictness.
+Given that users could still get the current behaviour by first explicitly casting to float, it would be more beneficial to the community at large to err on the side of strictness.

 ## Out of scope